netboxlabs/netbox-proxmox-automation/README.md

 ## Initial Configuration: Proxmox API user + key

-While the Proxmox implementation that's part of the Ansible community.general collection allows you to use passwords when doing Proxmox automation, `netbox-proxmox-ansible` does not allow this behavior.
+While the Proxmox implementation that's part of the Ansible community.general collection allows you to use passwords when doing Proxmox automation, `netbox-proxmox-automation` does not allow this behavior.

 It is recommended that you do *not* create an API token for the Proxmox 'root' user.
 Instead, create an `api_user` and an API token.
 Then assign the required permissions to the `api_user`.
 This procedure uses a combination of the Proxmox UI and the command line.
 You need to be able to access Proxmox via and UI and SSH and become the 'root' user.
 You will need to create an `api_user` in Proxmox, an API token, and set the requisite permissions in Proxmox so that the `api_user` can: